bobbrysonn/engs128-lab-1/README_Postlab.md

 * Print out of your Vivado synthesis and implementation `Messages` panel (deselect `Info`, and select `Warnings`, `Critical Warnings`, and `Errors`).
 If any warnings remain, explain why they are benign.

----

-### Evaluation
-Your work will be evaluated against a rubric with the following breakdown:
-* 30% of your grade for the quality of your paper design (architecture, parameter, and timing analysis).
-* 30% of your grade for the quality of your testbench simulation (code and annotated results).
-* 15% of your grade for the quality of your code.
-* 10% of your grade for the quality of your implementation results and design demonstration.
-* 15% of your grade for the quality of your post-lab documentation and analysis (your explanatory work).